-Over the last year, the Myotonic Dystrophy Foundation has carefully examined the potential of genome editing strategies to address myotonic dystrophy, including hosting an expert workshop and a competition for research grant funding.
+Over the last year, Myotonic has carefully examined the potential of genome editing strategies to address myotonic dystrophy, including hosting an expert workshop and a competition for research grant funding.
 In these efforts, the focus has been upon the need to evaluate various genome editing strategies, optimize reagents, identify an effective delivery vehicle, and establish systems to assess both safety and efficacy in preclinical models—as reported out from the workshop.
 Although genome editing is rapidly moving into the clinic for other disease indications, the technology likely is not yet optimized and the DM field will benefit from learnings from any first-in-man studies.

 Progress in Genome Editing for Neuromuscular Diseases

 Haris Babačić (now a Ph.D. student in proteogenomics at Karolinska Institute), Dr. Benedikt Schoser (Ludwig-Maximilians-University of Munich), and colleagues have conducted an intensive analysis of preclinical research publications in neuromuscular and repeat expansion disorders to ascertain key lessons for moving genome editing strategies forward.
 Their review was recently published in PLoS One (Babačić et al., 2019).
 Their review provides important perspectives obtained from one genome editing platform, CRISPR-Cas, so that learnings are not siloed within disease fields.